-4. The Company shall at their own cost provide on each of the vessels to be As to mail and sortemployed under this agreement, a separate and convenient room, for the convenient and ing rooms. secure deposit of the Mails, under lock and key, and shall also at the like cost (if and when they shall be required so to do by the said Postmaster-General) erect and provide on each of such vessels employed under this Agreement, a separate and convenient room for sorting and making up the said Mails, and shall provide in such room all such furniture, lamps, fittings, and other conveniences, as shall be necessary or convenient for the purpose of sorting and making up the said Mails; and all such furniture, lamps, fittings, and other conveniences, shall be from time to time cleansed and kept in repair, and the oil for the lamps supplied by the servants, and at the cost of the Company, and the services of the crew of every such vessel shall from time to time be given in the conveyance of the Mails between the mail room and the sorting room.
-The Company shall also if required by the Postmaster General so to do convey free of cost on such shall also, if required by the Postmaster-General so to do, convey free of cost on such parts of the voyage as he may direct, one or two Mail Agents, to be berthed and messed as first-class passengers.
-The duties of such Mail Agent or Mail Agents shall be to take change of and cost the Mail agent of the Mail agent of agent agent the Mail agent of the Mail agent take charge of and sort the Mails, and he or they shall have no power of control over the Commander of the vessel conveying the said Mails.
+4. The Company shall at their own cost provide on each of the vessels to be As to mail and sort-employed under this agreement, a separate and convenient room, for the convenient and ing rooms. employed under this agreement, a separate and convenient room, for the convenient and secure deposit of the Mails, under lock and key, and shall also at the like cost (if and when they shall be required so to do by the said Postmaster-General) erect and provide on each of such vessels employed under this Agreement, a separate and convenient room for sorting and making up the said Mails, and shall provide in such room all such furniture, lamps, fittings, and other conveniences, as shall be necessary or convenient for the purpose of sorting and making up the said Mails; and all such furniture, lamps, fittings, and other conveniences, shall be from time to time cleansed and kept in repair, and the cil for the lamps supplied by the servents and at the cost of the Company, and and the oil for the lamps supplied by the servants, and at the cost of the Company, and the services of the crew of every such vessel shall from time to time be given in the conveyance of the Mails between the mail room and the sorting room.
+The Company shall also, if required by the Postmaster-General so to do, convey free of cost on such parts of the voyage as he may direct, one or two Mail Agents, to be berthed and messed of first class page gars.
+The duting of such Mail Agents on Mail Agents shall be to as first-class passengers.
+The duties of such Mail Agent or Mail Agents shall be to take charge of and sort the Mails, and he or they shall have no power of control over the Commander of the vessel conveying the said Mails.